department-of-veterans-affairs/va.gov-team/products/identity-personalization/direct-deposit/edu-direct-deposit/design/edu-dd-discovery.md

 - Dependent wants to change direct deposit details

 #### Questions for team and/or business
+For business:
-- Can users use the eBenefits or VA.gov DD features to **enroll** in direct deposit?
+- Can users use the eBenefits or VA.gov DD features to **enroll** in direct deposit, or does enrollment occur when a person begins receiving benefits?
+- How long does it take to initially enroll in and set up direct deposit; how long to see a change take effect?
-- Do potential users of this feature include **dependents**?
+- Do potential users of this feature on VA.gov include **dependents**?
-- So, does direct deposit info include **dependents’** C&P, education and DIC payments?
+- So, would direct deposit arrangements (C&P ans EDU) cover **dependents’** C&P, education and DIC payments?
 - Does direct deposit cover Special Monthly Payments (SMC) made to veterans?
+Is that folded-in with C&P payments?
+- Are payment recipients allowed to use paper forms for DD changes (e.g. the 29-0309)?
+Are they discouraged from this?
 - Where is the C&P/EDU direct deposit crossover (did not find this in initial pass)?
+That is where would a change in EDU DD affect C&P paymnet's DD?
 - How often do users choose different bank for C&P vs. EDU deposits?

-- How long does it take to initially enroll in and set up direct deposit; how long to see a change take effect?
+For team:
 - How are user's entry errors handled (e.g. incorrect account type or number)?
 - Account info confirmation was required in eBenefits; why is that absent on VA.gov?
-- Are payment recipients allowed to use paper forms (e.g. the 29-0309)?
-Are they discouraged from this?
 - What other common questions might be better answered on the DD form screen itself vs. the landing page (e.g. timeframe when enrolling)?

 ### Payment (compensation) use cases